Berry Center | for Biodiversity Conservation

 A central two-story lobby and display space highlight collections and current research and provide a gathering space for students and faculty, as well as promoting indoor access from the lower Lewis Street elevation to the upper Campus level.
 The green roof showcasing native plants has been incorporated into multiple faculty, student, and outreach projects.

-The building, designed by Malone Belton Abel in association with NJRA Architects of Salt Lake City, is on track to receive LEED Gold certification.
+The building, designed by Malone Belton Abel in association with NJRA Architects of Salt Lake City, received LEED Gold certification.
 It has been carefully integrated into the northwest corner of the Campus, maintaining all pedestrian circulation and view corridors that are especially important for the future northward expansion of the Campus.